TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 (see the [Authentication](authentication) Guide, and the [Kong Documentation](https://docs.konghq.com/2.0.x/getting-started/quickstart/)).

 Finally the `deploy.sh` script is a shell script to automate starting your application.
-This file performs all of the steps needed to get everything running correctly, including setting the `$KONG_ENTRY` and `$KONG_ADMIN` environment variables.
+This file performs all of the steps needed to get everything running correctly, including runnning the `configure-kong.sh` script and setting the `$KONG_ENTRY` and `$KONG_ADMIN` environment variables.
 In order for these variables to remain set for the remainder of your terminal session, it needs to be run with the `source` command.

-For example, start the Docker daemon (See the [Docker docs](https://docs.docker.com/)):
+Assuming you have the Docker daemon up and running, lets spin up our application:

 ```shell
 ❯❯❯ source deploy.sh